facebookresearch/voxpopuli/README.md

 # Overview

 VoxPopuli provides
 - 400K hours of unlabelled speech data for 23 languages
 - 1.8K hours of transcribed speech data for 16 languages
 - 17.3K hours of speech-to-speech interpretation data for 15x15 directions
+- 29 hours of transcribed speech data of non-native English intended for research in ASR for accented speech (15 L2 accents)

 The raw data is collected from 2009-2020 [European Parliament event recordings](https://multimedia.europarl.europa.eu/en/home).
 We acknowledge the European Parliament for creating and sharing these materials.

 #### Detailed statistics